senderend/hackbook/scripts/README.md

 These are designed to work with Kali Linux with a default shell of `zsh` but should also work with bash.
 To install simply place the files in a location that is in your `$PATH`, I used `/usr/local/bin` which is hard coded into variables at the top of the files that need it.
 You can change it per the config instructions below.

+## Writeup

+Check out my [writeup](https://medium.com/@senderend/my-oscp-privilege-escalation-server-scripts-5fc2dda1578c) for an in-depth walkthrough on each of these scripts

 ## Installation

 For easy startup: